IcaroRSiqueira/cep-finder/README.md

 This application makes external http requests to get address information using the AwesomeApi(https://docs.awesomeapi.com.br/api-cep).

 CEPs addresses information are immutable.
 To avoid executing multiple exernal requests searching for the same CEP, when provided a unsearched CEP it will fetch information from the external api and register on database(`cep_searches` table), so everytime it receives the same CEP again it wont make the external request, instead it will return stored information.

+WARNING: This application currently uses TailwindCSS/DaisyUI through CDN for development/testing purposes.
+When creating a production environment it must not use this method, a proper istallation using node modules is recommended.
 ### Stack Used
 - RubyOnRails
 - TailwindCSS with DaisyUI for styling